tamarit/edd/README.md

     > edd:dd("merge:mergesort([b,a], fun merge:comp/2)", tree).

-will start a debugging session using the default strategy "Divide & Query" and generate the proof tree of the evaluation of the expression in a file called "dbg.dot" and also in "dbg.pdf" in the current directory.
+will start a debugging session using the default strategy "Divide & Query" and generate the proof tree of the evaluation of the expression in the files "dbg.dot"/"dbg.pdf" for the first step of the debugging session, and "dbg_zoom.dot"/"dbg_zoom.pdf" for the second one.
+These files will be stored in the current directory.
 If your system does not have the 'dot' command to create PDF from DOT files, the PDF will not be create but no error will be raised.

 To generate the proof tree file and also use the "Top Down" strategy, use the dd/3 function: